Tradez-net/ib-flex-reader/README.md

 - [x] Implement ```EquitySummaryByReportDateInBase,  CashReportCurrency, FxTransaction, Transfer``` for getting more informations about the depot
 - [ ] publish new version(s) as nuget package

+## TODOs
+If you want to help, here are some enhancements:
+- [ ] Creating enums for SubCategory, IssuerCountryCode, DeliveryType, CommodityType and finding all values

 ## Usage

 Simple call the library by passing your token and queryId: